awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 If you're using Linux or macOS instances, ensure that the screen utility is installed\.
 If it isn't, your log data might be truncated\.
 On Amazon Linux, Amazon Linux 2, and Ubuntu Server, the screen utility is installed by default\.
 To install screen manually, depending on your version of Linux, run either `sudo yum install screen` or `sudo apt-get install screen`\.
 Logging isn't available for Session Manager sessions that connect through port forwarding or SSH\.
 This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.

-For more information about the permissions required to use Amazon S3 or Amazon CloudWatch Logs for logging session data, see [Creating an instance profile with permissions for Session Manager and Amazon S3 and CloudWatch Logs \(console\)](getting-started-create-iam-instance-profile.md#create-iam-instance-profile-ssn-logging)\.
+For more information about the permissions required to use Amazon S3 or Amazon CloudWatch Logs for logging session data, see [Creating an IAM role with permissions for Session Manager and Amazon S3 and CloudWatch Logs \(console\)](getting-started-create-iam-instance-profile.md#create-iam-instance-profile-ssn-logging)\.

 Refer to the following topics for more information about logging options for Session Manager\.